pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/18-Unions/unions_tutorial.md

 	<p><b>Initializing union</b></p>
 	<p>Initialization of a union variable is similar like initialization of structure a structure variable.
 Only one different is in the allocation of memory size.
-A union member’s share the same memory space, so fresh data replaces any existing data.</p>
+A union memberâ€™s share the same memory space, so fresh data replaces any existing data.</p>

 	<p><b>Array of union variables</b></p>